This Earth Day Is Like No Other. Here's How To Grieve And Stay Engaged

 Accept uncertainty

 Part of facing the problem is getting comfortable with uncertainty, say Aimee Lewis-Reau and LaUra Schmidt, co-founders of The Good Grief Network, a nonprofit focusing on building "personal resilience" in the face of climate change.

-Lewis-Reau and Schmidt developed a 10-Step program, modeled in part on Alcoholics Anonymous meetings, where groups come together in-person and online to build community and their own capacity to deal with the heavy emotions associated with climate change.
+Lewis-Reau and Schmidt developed a 10-Step program, modeled in part on Alcoholics Anonymous meetings, where people come together in-person and online to build community and their own capacity to deal with their climate grief.

-One of the steps of their program is to "practice being with uncertainty."
-Schmidt says this is about "sitting with the paradox and the tension of uncertainty and realizing that we don't know what the future holds."
+One of the steps of their program, Schmidt says, is "sitting with the paradox and the tension of uncertainty and realizing that we don't know what the future holds."
 She says it's easy to dwell on a bleak view of the future.
-"But the future isn't set and so for us to dwell there or to spend significant amounts of time in a future that hasn't unfolded yet does us injustice in the present," Schmidt says.
+"But the future isn't set and so for us to spend significant amounts of time in a future that hasn't unfolded yet does us injustice in the present," Schmidt says.

-Instead, she says, ask yourself:"What can we do now to develop relationships and personal resilience so that if times get darker or as they get darker, we're more prepared, more nimble for these changes that are occurring?"
+Instead, she says, ask yourself: "What can we do now to develop relationships and personal resilience so that if times get darker or as they get darker, we're more prepared, more nimble for these changes that are occurring?"

 Schmidt says many Good Grief participants report this resilience is helping them face the current pandemic.
 They feel "better able to cope with the experiences of COVID-19 and its impact" after having gone through the program, Schmidt says.